 Income statement and cash flow comparisons have been provided on the following pages.
-The following should be noted as it relates to the financial comparisons: 1) all references to the FY 2020 Budget are the revised budget unless noted otherwise, 2) actual results may not match audited financial statements due to the exclusion of GASB adjustments related to pension and OPEB expenses, and 3) an "nm" is notated when dividing by "0" or when the percent change calculation includes a loss or negative number.
+The following should be noted as it relates to the financial comparisons: 1) all references to the FY 2020 Budget are the revised budget (revised during the year through amendments and new appropriatons) unless noted otherwise, 2) actual results may not match audited financial statements due to the exclusion of GASB adjustments related to pension and OPEB expenses, and 3) an "nm" is notated when dividing by "0" or when the percent change calculation includes a loss or negative number.
 A written financial summary is provided for each comparison.
 A discussion and analysis of the NEW FY 2021 Budget follows.